The Shabbat Leadership Training Seminar

 Does this program mean I automatically staff a Birthright Israel trip?

-Ultimately there are no guarantees that you will be offered a trip to staff.
-And, given current circumstances, it’s impossible to know whether there will be a reduction in the number of opportunities to lead a trip over the course of the next year.
-That said, for the purposes of being accepted into this training program, a Trip Organizer will have already had to identify you as someone they plan to hire to lead a trip either in Winter 2020-2021 or Summer 2021.
+Ultimately, there are no guarantees that you will be offered a trip to staff.
+For the purposes of being accepted into this training program, a Trip Organizer will have had to identify you as someone they plan to hire to lead a trip either in Winter 2022-23 or Summer 2023.

-As mentioned above, you must be committed to staffing at least one Birthright Israel trip following completion of the training program.
-Preference will be given to applicants with confirmed Winter 2020-2021 or Summer 2021 staffing assignments.
+As mentioned above, you must be committed to staffing at least one Birthright Israel trip following completion of the training program in either Winter 2022-23 or Summer 2023.